 Brighton Fringe spaces and venues are diverse; some run as venues year-round, some popup for the festival time only and some are churches & community halls.
 This is worth bearing in mind when approaching your venue, as the venue’s experience of Brighton Fringe may vary.
 It is important that you are clear about your aims and ambitions for your event from the start.

 Do your research, look at venue websites, talk to people and see what events have been hosted previously by your chosen venue.
 A good place to start is to use our online Venue Browser, a search facility in Eventotron that includes registered Brighton Fringe venues.

 You can use various parameters to filter your results e.g. capacity, staging space, technical facilities.
 It is best then to contact the venue directly for more information.

-When accessing the Venue Browser, make sure to select ‘Brighton Fringe 2020 Autumn Season’ from the drop-down list of festivals before you begin your search.
+Venues for 2022 are not visible on the venue browser at the moment, but you are still able to view the venues that took part in 2021.
+When accessing the Venue Browser, make sure to select ‘Brighton Fringe 2021’ from the drop-down list of festivals before you begin your search.

 You can of course use a space that does not appear in the Venue Browser or has never been used before.
 When setting up a new venue, check out the venues area for useful guides and advice

 If you are looking to use a space owned by Brighton & Hove City Council, including parks, all the information about application and licensing can be found on the BHCC website: